Trade/other name(s): Treanda® (tree-an-duh), bendamustine hydrochloride, SDX-105

-- abnormal blood tests that suggest the drug is affecting the liver or kidneys (Your doctor will discuss the importance of these findings, if any.)
+- Abnormal blood test results that suggest the drug is affecting the liver or kidneys (Your doctor will discuss the importance of these findings, if any.)

-- death due to tumor lysis syndrome, skin reactions, bleeding, infection, and other causes
+- Death due to tumor lysis syndrome, severe skin reactions, bleeding, infection, and other causes

 *See “Precautions” section for more detailed information.

 There are some other side effects not listed above that can also occur in some patients.
 Tell your doctor or nurse if you develop these or any other problems.

 Disclaimer: This information does not cover all possible uses, actions, precautions, side effects, or interactions.
 It is not intended as medical advice, and should not be relied upon as a substitute for talking with your doctor, who is familiar with your medical needs.